 - Monitor advocacy activities over a one year period.

 - Evaluate all advocacy activity and its results and make appropriate amendments to the approach for further deployment.

 - Repeat all of the above until the advocacy work is sustained forever.

 There are many issues and priorities for public education, and selecting the focus of any effort is essential to prevent burn-out.
-See this list for the UMAPS 2019 Priorities to help focus advocacy efforts.
-(Public Education Challenges. )
+See this list for the UMAPS 2019 Priorities to help focus advocacy efforts. (link to Public Education Challenges.)